-The Board, through the NC, has reviewed its composition of Directors and is satisfied that the current composition is appropriate for the nature and scope of the Group's operations, the requirements of the business and facilitates effective decision-making.
+The Board, through the NC, reviews its composition of Directors annually.
+The Board concurred with the NC that its current structure and size consisting of six Directors is appropriate and facilitates effective decision-making, taking into account the nature and scope of the Group's operations and current financial positions, the requirements of the business.
+The current Board and its committees comprise Directors who, have the appropriate mix of diversity, expertise and experience, and collectively possess the necessary core competencies for effective functioning and informed decision-making.
 The Board will constantly examine its size, with the view to determine its impact upon its effectiveness and without causing undue disruptions from changes to the composition of the Board and board committees.
 The Board should not be so large as to be unwieldy.
+Members of the Board are also constantly in touch with the Management to provide advice and guidance on strategic issues and on matters for which their expertise will be constructive to the Group.